Fancy but Forgiving Applique Quilt Patterns

 Instead, go for that country style heart with rounded lines.

-When choosing applique quilt patterns remember applique quilting is a forgiving art, not an exact science.
+When choosing applique quilt designs remember applique quilting is a forgiving art, not an exact science.

-For your first applique quilt pattern just make sure the technique is a
+For your first applique quilt pattern just make sure the technique is easy.

 The quirky designs give the applique quilt their 'folksy' look that adapts well to kids clothing as well as wall hangings, table runners and even sweat shirts that are abundant in my closet.